 An investment in the Notes involves significant risks.
-Investing in the Notes is not equivalent to investing directly in the Reference Asset.
-These risks are explained in more detail in the section "Risk Factors" beginning on page PS-4 of the product prospectus supplement.
-In addition to the risks described in the prospectus supplement and the product prospectus supplement, you should consider the following:
+Investing in the Notes is not equivalent to investing directly in any of the Reference Stocks.
+These risks are explained in more detail in the section "Risk Factors" in the product prospectus supplement and the prospectus supplement.
+In addition to the risks described in the product prospectus supplement and the prospectus supplement, you should consider the following: